TS552 - Measuring equipment Vevor - Free user manual and instructions

 General Maintenance:

-Except replacing battery and fuse, never attempt to repair or ser the instrument.
+Except for replacing the battery and fuse, never attempt to repair or service the instrument.

 Store the instrument in a dry place when not in use.
-Do not stand an environment with intense electromagnetic field.
+Do not stand in an environment with intense electromagnetic fields.

-If the instrument fails, check and replace (as needed) the bat and fuse and/or review this manual to verify proper operation.
+If the instrument fails, check and replace (as needed) the battery and fuse and/or review this manual to verify proper operation.

 BATTERY REPLACEMENT